Aichi E13A

-The Aichi E13A (Allied reporting name: "Jake") was a long-range reconnaissance seaplane used by the Imperial Japanese Navy (IJN) from 1941 to 1945.
+The Aichi E13A (Allied reporting name: "Jake") is a long-range reconnaissance seaplane used by the Imperial Japanese Navy (IJN) from 1941-45.
 Numerically the most important floatplane of the IJN, it could carry a crew of three and a bombload of 250 kg (550 lb).
 The Navy designation was "Navy Type Zero Reconnaissance Seaplane" (零式水上偵察機).

 Operational history

 In China, it operated from seaplane tenders and cruisers.
-Later, it was used as a scout for the Attack on Pearl Harbor, and was encountered in combat by the United States Navy during the Battles of Coral Sea and Midway.
+Later, it was used as a scout for the Attack on Pearl Harbor, and it was encountered in combat by the United States Navy during the Battles of Coral Sea and Midway.
 It was in service throughout the conflict, for coastal patrols, strikes against navigation, liaison, officer transports, castaway rescues, and other missions, along with some kamikaze missions in the last days of war.
+Alongside with the Mitsubishi F1M, the E13A served on the Yamato-class battleships as catapult-launched reconnaissance aircraft, replacing the Nakajima E8N.

 One Aichi E13A was operated by Nazi Germany alongside two Arado Ar 196s out of the base at Penang.
 The three aircraft formed the East Asia Naval Special Service to assist the German Monsun Gruppe as well as local Japanese naval operations.

-Eight examples were operated by the French Navy Air Force during the First Indochina War from 1945-1947, while others were believed to be operated by the Naval Air Arm of the Royal Thai Navy before the war.
-One example captured by New Zealand forces was flown by RNZAF personnel in theatre, but was not repaired after a float was damaged and subsequently sank.
+Eight examples were operated by the French Navy Air Force during the First Indochina War from 1945–47, while others were believed to be operated by the Naval Air Arm of the Royal Thai Navy before the war.
+One example (MSN 4326) was surrendered to New Zealand forces after the end of hostilities, and it was flown briefly by RNZAF personnel, but not repaired after a float was damaged, and subsequently sank at its moorings in Jacquinot Bay.